 Cost: Get 20 seeds for around $7.

-Perfect for your backyard pond or other water feature, the tropical “Red Flare” water lily sports reddish-purple blooms and maroon-colored leaves that sit atop the surface of the water.
+Perfect for your backyard pond or other water features, the tropical ‘Red Flare’ water lily sports reddish-purple blooms and maroon-colored leaves that sit atop the water’s surface.
 Flowers open nightly from July through October and glow in the moonlight.